 The best way to get started and to learn about Services Toolkit is to follow the getting started guides published for Tanzu Application Platform.
 Two guides are available, one pertaining to the roles of the Service Operator and Application Operator, and the other, complimentary guide pertaining to the role of the Application Developer.
 These guides are linked below.

-- Set up services for consumption by developers - Consume services on Tanzu Application Platform tanzu package installed delete services-toolkit
+- Set up services for consumption by developers - Consume services on Tanzu Application Platform

 Uninstall